-This topic contains 4 replies, has 2 voices, and was last updated by Jim 5 months ago.
+- This topic has 4 replies, 2 voices, and was last updated 1 year, 2 months ago by Jim.

 I bought an Audi A1 S-Line on the 21st of April 2018 from the Arnold Clark Volkswagen branch in Stirling.
 Within a week of having the car, I was experiencing problems with the engine and power steering.
 When I phoned up to book it in the only date they could offer me was the 29th of May, a full 5 weeks from my initial logging of the issue.